 Notes

 *You can use store-bought filling or make your own!
 I have a recipe for apple pie filling linked above.
-This recipe makes *way* more than you’ll need for the cookies, so you can scale it down to these amounts –
+This recipe makes *way* more than you’ll need for the cookies, so you can scale it down or keep the extras stored in the freezer!

 Store extra frosted cookies in an airtight container in the fridge.